EthanTheMathmo/ArbMasterPy/README.md

 # TO-DO

+17.10.21
+All implemented other than the (1) explanations thing.
+That needs some thought other than that:
+TO-DO: work out the mac specific deployment bug probably involving the decorators and multiprocess

 15.10.21
 call w./ james today.
 He has recovered from his bout of flu
 1. Explanations for how to use things properly 'I'm not sure if I was making a mistake...'